10 Best Medieval MonasteriesPosted: 2009-06-11

 - 8. Whitby Abbey - Northumberland.
-The dramatic ruins of an Early English monastery stand atop high cliffs overloooking the harbour of Whitby.
-The abbey was the site of the 7th century synod of early bishops which decided the supremacy of Roman Catholic Christianity over the Celtic church in Britain.
+The dramatic ruins of an Early English monastery stand atop high cliffs overlooking the harbour of Whitby.
+The abbey was the site of the 7th-century synod of early bishops which decided the supremacy of Roman Catholic Christianity over the Celtic church in Britain.

 - 7. Lindisfarne Priory - Northumberland.
-Lindisfarne Priory was founded by St. Aidan in the 7th century on Holy Island, reached only by a causeway from the Northmbrian mainland.
+Lindisfarne Priory was founded by St. Aidan in the 7th century on Holy Island, reached only by a causeway from the Northumbrian mainland.
 The exquisite illuminated manuscript known as the Lindisfarne Gospels was written here about 698 AD.
 The monks of Lindisfarne fled the priory after repeated Viking attacks, and it was not until the 12th century that the priory was re-established.
-It is the ruins of these 12th century buildings that you can see today.
+It is the ruins of these 12th-century buildings that you can see today.

 - 6. Dryburgh Abbey - Scottish Borders.
 This peaceful abbey is located in glorious wooded countryside beside the River Tweed.
 The abbey was founded in the 12th century by the Premonstratensian order.
 The grave of author Sir Walter Scott lies in the north transept.

 - 5. Bayham Abbey - Kent.
 Described as "The Fountains of the South", for its delightful setting.
-Bayham was an early 13th century Premonstratian house with later 13th century additions, including wonderful decorative sculpture.
+Bayham was an early 13th-century Premonstratensian house with later 13th-century additions, including wonderful decorative sculpture.

-And my usual disclaimer applies - there are dozens of wonderful monasteries to visit that are not on this list, and if you ask me again next week I'd likely list a diffferent 10!
-I'll add a special mention for Iona Abbey, which is an absolute delight to visit, but is not a surviving medieval monastery but a modern reconstruction of the historic abbey on this site.
-And for sheer remote beauty and atmosphere it is hard to beat Oronsay Priory, on the tidal island of Oronsay, off Colonsay.
+And my usual disclaimer applies - there are dozens of wonderful monasteries to visit that are not on this list, and if you ask me again next week I'd likely list a different 10!
+I'll add a special mention for Iona Abbey, which is an absolute delight to visit but is not a surviving medieval monastery but a modern reconstruction of the historic abbey on this site.
+And for sheer remote beauty and atmosphere, it is hard to beat Oronsay Priory, on the tidal island of Oronsay, off Colonsay.

 These organizations look after most of the historic monasteries in their respective countries.